atomist/slack-messages/README.md

     ]
 }
 ```
-Note that `render` function will automatically assign unique `callback_id` to each attachments that has actions.
+Note that the `render` function will automatically assign a unique `callback_id` to each attachments that has actions.
 But, if you provide your custom `callback_id` it will be preserved as is.

 ### Additional helper functions: